13rohini/13rohini/README.md

 - 👋 Hi, I’m @13rohini
-- 👀 I’m interested in Digital intervention to enable Digital Transformation in the AEC sector
+- 👀 I’m interested in applying technology to enable Digital Transformation in the AEC sector
 - 🌱 I’m currently learning all things Digital that could help me in my journey
 - 💞️ I’m looking to collaborate on Digital transformation initiatives - globally in the AEC sector
 - 📫 You can reach me by dropping an email to rohini.rmk@gmail.com